oiboone/pelican-site/posts/web_dev/pelican.md

 [Figure-ref](https://github.com/cmacmackin/figure-ref/tree/40e04d32bff468a6b3e63c373c5d95fca39783fe) provides figure references.
 I think the pandoc filters might be better but we shouod check.

 [filetime_from_git](https://github.com/getpelican/pelican-plugins/tree/master/filetime_from_git)
- provides dates for file based on git
+ provides dates for file based on git but it didn't work when I tried it.

+[glossary](https://github.com/getpelican/pelican-plugins/tree/master/glossary) creates a glossary page of definiton lists from individual pages.

+[more categories](https://github.com/getpelican/pelican-plugins/tree/master/more_categories) adds nested categories, multiple categories per areticle

+[neighbors](https://github.com/getpelican/pelican-plugins/tree/master/neighbors) provides next and previous metadata

 # Pandoc settings and filters

 The pandoc reader must be added as a plugin for pelican.
 Currently, the main branch is missing a few features (including reading YAML metadata for Pelican) so I'm using a branch on pull request #13.